mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 *************

-  Pomri was glowing at the first sight of hae hometown, Yansha.
+  Pomri was glowing at the first sight of her hometown, Yansha.
 The pale orange of Ara splashed light upon the patchwork of grasses and lakes dotting the wetlands, leaving the bridge into the city hanging above it like a vine across a forest.
-It was rare that thi would be introducing the city to a kid.
-They wouldn't be there for long, so thi made the best of what little time they had.
+It was rare that she would be introducing the city to a kid.
+They wouldn't be there for long, so she made the best of what little time they had.

   "Linyu, do you know much about Yansha?"

   Thi looked at Linyu vacantly, annoyed that Pomri was talking to hae again.

   "Allow me to introduce you to my home.
 Yansha is a great city-state on the border of Shaki and Heiko.
 The original settlers found this giant freshwater wetland and realized that the center of it would be safe from invaders."

   "It wasn't very safe from saffa," Mel butted in.

   Pomri shot her a glare, and continued teaching.

   "The saffa and tilmarim that inhabited the area did not take kindly to their new neighbors, and almost destroyed the settlement completely.
 But through ingenuity, we found a way to communicate at a basic level with the animals and bargained to live in peace."

-  "They tricked them into fighting each other."
+  "The settlers tricked them into fighting each other."

   "Melna!
 Let me tell the story!"

-  "Linyu doesn't need any fog in hae water."
+  "Linyu doesn't need fog in hae water."

   "How would you know this story anyway?"